 Following WWII, Mokapu Peninsula was left in a caretaker status until 1951 when the Marine Corps identified it as the ideal site for air/ground combat training.
 In 1952, Colonel Frank G. Dailey became commanding officer of Marine Corps Air Station, Kaneohe Bay.
 Today, Marine Corps Base Hawaii, Kaneohe Bay is home to more than 9,000 active duty Marines and Sailors engaged in the U.S. Pacific Rim strategy.

 Camp H. M. Smith

 The single largest U.S. Marine field command is designated as both Marine Forces Pacific (MARFORPAC) and Fleet Marine Forces, Pacific (FMFPAC).
 Headquarters at Camp H. M. Smith aboard MCBH, Marine Forces Pacific is the senior command for nearly two-thirds of the U.S. Marine Corps operational forces and 11 major installations.
-Set high amid Halawa Heights, Camp Smith is also home base to the Commander in Chief of the Pacific (CINCPAC).
+Set high amid Halawa Heights, Camp Smith is also home base to the Indo-Pacific Command (INDO-PACOM).

 The distinctive headquarters building was originally designed and erected as a naval hospital during WWII.
 At the time, an invasion of Japan appeared imminent and heavy casualties were feared.
 When Japan surrendered, the hospital was adapted for a new purpose.